SeaShell92/shell-website/source/about-me.md

 My father also had an administrative job so I think my love of paperwork comes from him but my affinity with computers was also clear from a young age, it just took a while for me to acknowledge it myself.

+## Life outside of work

+If you want to know more about my hobbies, there's a page for that [here](/interests).
+If you'd like to know about my personal development, there's a page for that [here](/personal-dev).
+My party days are behind me, if I do go out on weekends it's mainly to go shopping and then come home and chill out.
+I also like to attend anime conventions and craft market events when I can.